-Case Summary: When a couple of women are admitted to the hospital for unnecessary chemotherapy overdose, the Intelligence unit gets involved only to learn that the doctor in questioning is the same man who treated Hank’s deceased wife, Camille.
+Case Summary: When a couple of women are admitted to the hospital for an unnecessary chemotherapy overdose, the Intelligence unit gets involved only to learn that the doctor in question is the same man who treated Hank’s deceased wife, Camille.
 And thankfully, he’s found guilty in court.

 Review | Analysis: New year, new style.
 At this point, cases on Chicago P.D. have become very dark and disturbing thereby, more often than not, leaving me in a state of not wanting to discuss them.
 While they may be intriguing, they’re rarely storylines I want to dive into further.
 That said, from now on, reviews will feature a short summary of the case and the analysis aspect will be focused on characters, performances, and dynamics.

-I loved everything about the profound moments shared between Voight and Lindsay, but instead of discussing them here, I’ll feature my thoughts in our upcoming performance reviews on Sunday.
+I loved everything about the profound moments shared between Voight and Lindsay.
 Both Jason Beghe and Sophia Bush have delivered some of their finest performances and we like giving credit where it’s due.

 Additionally, while it was nice to see that Sean won’t be convicted of anything and Richie’s brother is a decent person, the storyline felt dissatisfying.
 I expected it to take a much different turn with the entire unit involved, but once again it just felt like a completely distanced storyline that didn’t fit.
 I understand that Burgess and Roman aren’t technically part of Intelligence, but they’re significant members of the district, and it would’ve been more appropriate if a case like this wasn’t handled alone.

 What are your thoughts on this week’s episode?
-Hopefully, I’ll have more material to discuss next week, but in the meantime, stay tuned for the performance reviews.
+Hopefully, I’ll have more material to discuss next week.